 - The Department of Defense no longer references DoD 5220.22-M as a method for secure HDD erasure.

-- Most regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”
+- In like fashion, regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”

 - The NISPOM does not define any U.S. government standard for data sanitization.
 Instead, the Cognizant Security Authority (CSA), a select group of U.S. government agencies, is permitted to establish sanitization standards.